Command history

 The usual implementation today is to combine history with command-line editing.
 The cursor keys are used to navigate up and down through the history list and left or right to anyplace on the line, where the user can simply type a desired change.
 But some implementations are menu-based: The user presses a certain function key which displays a menu of recent commands, which the user can select one by typing a number.

-Some implementation such as Bash support to record command history to a file (history command).
+Some implementation such as Bash support recording command history to a file (history command).